liqd/adhocracy.buildout/README.rst

 ::

-   $ wget -O- -q https://bitbucket.org/phihag/adhocracy.buildout/raw/tip/build_debian.sh | sh -s --
+   $ wget -nc -q https://bitbucket.org/phihag/adhocracy.buildout/raw/tip/build_debian.sh && sh build_debian.sh

 The script will use sudo to install the required dependencies, and install, set up, and start the required services.